dao-duc-tung/llm-scratch/readme.md

 ### 3.1.
 Why do we need to care about context length when tokenizing the dataset?

 The context length (eg. 1024 tokens) is the maximum number of tokens the model can process in a single input sequence.
 If a tokenized sequence is longer than the context length, we must truncate or split it.
-If it’s shorter, we may need to pad it (with <pad>) for batching.
+If it's shorter, we may need to pad it (with <pad>) for batching.

 ### 3.2.
 Why do we need to use batching when tokenizing?